nestauk/afs_neighbourhood_analysis/outputs/figures/section_data_methodology.md

 5. Maths
 6. Understanding of the world
 7. Expressive arts and design

-Whilst we acknowledge the flaws in the EYFSP (FIND REFS), and the changes made to the assessment over time, it is still one of the only outcome measures we have which is publically available and accessible.
+Whilst we acknowledge the flaws in the EYFSP ([Nursery World](https://www.nurseryworld.co.uk/news/article/eyfs-revisions-muddled-and-inappropriate), [Early Years Educator](https://www.earlyyearseducator.co.uk/features/article/technical-pros-and-cons)), and the changes made to the assessment over time, it is still one of the only outcome measures we have which is publically available and accessible.
 The [A Fairer Start mission](https://www.nesta.org.uk/fairer-start/) at [Nesta](https://www.nesta.org.uk/) is using the EYFSP as part of its strategy, with their main goal to narrow the gap of those meeting a Good Level of Development in the EYFSP between those children on Free School Meals and those who are not.

 Leaving aside the lack of alternatives, EYFSP has further advantages - for example, it is published broken down into a number of categories including:

 * Local Authority (LA),